judax/OculusMobileSDKHeadTracking/README.md

 ### Use the `test` project

 The easiest way to have a glimpse on how to use the library is to check the `test` project.
 The project is ready to be executed, so just import it to Eclipse.
 The only missing piece is that in order to work on a Samsung Device you will need to generate your OSIG file and copy it to the `assets` folder of the `test` project.
-Check the instruction above.
+Check the [instructions above](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).

 ### Use the library in your own project